On chordality of the power graph of finite groups: Introduction

 \section{Introduction}

-In algebraic graph theory we relish nice applications of abstract algebra in graph theory.
-In this direction various graph structures to algebraic structures, such as groups, semigroups, rings etc, were defined by various researchers.
-This graph structures adds very nice combinatorial flavour to abstract algebra.
-From the beginning with the most ancient graph i.e the Cayley (di)graph of a group, researchers have introduced commuting graph, power graph, generating graph, enhanced power graph, deep commuting graph, conjugate graph, coset graph, non-commuting graph, zero divisor graph, intersection graph and so on, associated to some algebraic structures.
-In this paper, we are interested in power graph of finite groups, whose journey was started in 2002.
-This graph was revealed as a digraph of a semigroup by Kelarev and Quinn in \cite{Kelarev}.
-Later in 2009, Chakrabarty et al.~developed the notion of undirected power graph of semigroup in \cite{Chakrabarty}.
-For a given semigroup $S$, the undirected power graph of $S$ (denoted by $P(S)$) is a graph $(V,E)$ where $V=S$ and $E=\{\{a,b\}: a \neq b, \text{ and either } a=b^{m}~ \text{or}~ b=a^{n}, \text{ for some } m,n \in \mathbb{N}$.
-Later on, this definition is adopted to define power graph of a finite group.
-There are more than $100$ research papers which characterizes power graphs in different aspects.
-Here we only mentioned here some of the important contributions related to power graph.
+In algebraic graph theory, we relish nice applications of abstract algebra in graph theory.
+In this regard, numerous graph structures on algebraic structures were defined by various academicians.
+Such graph structures add a very beautiful combinatorial flavour to abstract algebra.
+Group-derived graphs exhibit excellent network features, such as big girth, which is essential for assessing the network's connectedness.
+Additionally, these graphs have many applications in various research areas, including automata theory \cite{K_1, K_2}.
+Beginning with the oldest graph, the Cayley (di)graph of a group, researchers have developed other graphs related to various algebraic structures, including power graphs, enhanced power graphs, commuting graphs, deep commuting graphs, generating graphs, conjugate graphs, coset graphs, non-commuting graphs, zero divisor graphs, intersection graphs, etc. However, we are only interested in the power graph of finite groups, which was first defined in 2002.
+This type of graph was initially discovered as directed graphs of finite semigroups by Kelarev and Quinn in \cite{Kelarev}.
+For a given semigroup $S$, the directed power graph of $S$ (denoted by $\overrightarrow{\mathcal{P}}(S)$) is a graph $(V,E)$ where $V=S$ and $E=\{(a,b): a \neq b, b=a^{m}\text{ for some }m\in \mathbb{N}\}$.
+The corresponding underlying graph was developed in 2009 by Chakrabarty \emph{et al.}~as the notion of undirected power graph of semigroups in \cite{Chakrabarty}.
+For a given semigroup $S$, the undirected power graph of $S$ (denoted by $\mathcal{P}(S)$) is a graph $(V,E)$ where $V=S$ and $E=\{\{a,b\}: a \neq b, \text{ and either }a=b^{m}\text{ or } b=a^{n},\text{ for some }m,n \in \mathbb{N}\}$.
+Later on, this definition was adopted to describe the power graph of a finite group.
+More than 100 academic publications have been written that describe power graphs in various ways.
+Here, we have merely covered a few of the significant contributions made to the field of power graphs.